milostomic/implementation-guides/netverify/portal-settings.md

 ### Skip "Start ID verification" screen

-Select this checkbox to bypass the introductory screen in the Netverify client.
+Select this checkbox to bypass the introductory screen in the ID Verification client.

 ---
 ## Application Settings — Redirect

 ### Domain Name Prefix

-You can optionally define a domain name prefix (`https://example.netverfy.com`) for the URL of your Netverify page.
+You can optionally define a domain name prefix (`https://example.netverify.com`) for the URL of your ID Verification page.

 - Allowed characters are: letters `a-z`, numbers `0-9`, `-`